 A booster club or parent organization may disband on its own accord by submitting a written notice to the designated administrative liaison.
-All monies remaining in the organization's account must be handled appropriately by the organization.
-This may include donating the money to the Board of Education.
+All monies remaining in the organization's account must be turned over to the district for use in connection with the team or activity which the organization had supported to the extent permitted by law, with any residual amount going to support district athletics or other student activities generally.